DataBooth/duckdb-utils/docs/python-api.rst

 Registering custom SQL functions
 ================================

-SQLite supports registering custom SQL functions written in Python.
+DuckDB supports registering custom SQL functions written in Python.
 The ``db.register_function()`` method lets you register these functions, and keeps track of functions that have already been registered.

 If you use it as a method it will automatically detect the name and number of arguments needed by the function:

 .. code-block:: python

-    from sqlite_utils import Database
+    from duckdb_utils import Database

     db = Database(memory=True)